 The main difference between a condo and an apartment is ownership.
 You have the option to purchase a condo, as you would a house.
 If you end up renting a condo, your property owner will differ from the unit next door.
 This also impacts the management of the property.
 Condo properties are usually managed by a Homeowners’ Association (HOA).

-They appeal to owners looking for lower-maintenance living, a greater sense of security, easier opportunities to be social with neighbors, whether organized or not, and easier opportunities to participate in common property amenities like swimming pools, weight rooms, business centers, and so on.
+Condos appeal to owners looking for lower-maintenance living.
+They offer a greater sense of security, along with easier opportunities to be social with neighbors.
+Usually, condos offer common property amenities like swimming pools, weight rooms, business centers, and so on.

-A townhouse is a single-family dwelling with at least two floors that shares a wall with another house, and each townhouse is individually owned.
+A townhouse is a single-family dwelling with at least two floors.
+They share a wall with another house, but each townhouse is individually owned.

-They can be a good option for first-timers on the home-buying circuit that don’t want to jump fully into single-family home ownership at this point or for budget-minded home buyers that want more space than typically available in a condominium.
+Townhomes can be a good option for first-timers on the home-buying circuit.
+They’re also typically a great option for budget-minded home buyers that want more space than a condominium.
 Townhomes sometimes also offer better locations for owners looking to be more centrally located to urban area lifestyle venues.

 They are generally best for owners that prefer a bigger yard and more room to do their own thing.
-Single-family homes will not include benefits like landscaping, snow removal, home repair, exterior maintenance, and more that owners will often pay a monthly HOA for when they own a condo or a townhome however, but again, many owners of single-family homes prefer the upgrade in privacy, extra room and designability.
+Single-family homes will not include benefits like landscaping, snow removal, home repair, and exterior maintenance.
+Owners will often pay a monthly HOA for when they own a condo or a townhome.
+Some private residential neighborhoods will have smaller HOA fees for single-family homeowners though, depending on community amenities.

-They can be best for owners interested in real estate investment and are okay with the added responsibility and time that comes with being a landlord but also are willing to be involved in these properties based largely on the extra income involved.
+They can be best for owners interested in real estate investment and are okay with the added responsibility and time that comes with being a landlord.
+However, these owners should be willing to be involved in these properties based largely on the extra income involved.

 How to search for single-family homes

-When the prospective buyer is ready to start searching for their home, online real estate listings either reference single-family homes, condominiums, and so on, directly by word choice, but there is also a type of real estate nomenclature that gets used too on occasion in reference to zoning rules for the land involved.
+When the prospective buyer is ready to start searching for their home, online real estate listings either reference single-family homes, condominiums, etc. There is also a type of real estate nomenclature that gets used too in reference to zoning rules for the land involved.
 For example, homes will be zoned “R,” which means “Residential,” followed by a number.
 Zoning rules can be somewhat different in different areas of the country, so the owner will want to do their own research.

 Typically means the land has been zoned for one home only, a single-family home.